djk314/midi2keys/README.md

 midi_note_to_shortcut = {
     ('D#7', 127): [')'],  # Shift + Right Arrow  Note C5 avec velocity 127
 }

 these configs can be added in two separate files named mappings.
 Default midi port is X-Touch INT can be changed in python file or in interface if the interface start (if no port it crash).
 To start click on Start Midi Listening, can be stopped too.
+It's like a mini Bome Midi Translator, but free......
 That's all for now it work fine for me.